Are you looking at sampling the best food Brussels has to offer? From Belgian chocolates to Flemish stew, this is what to eat in Brussels!

 Jenever comes in Joung (young), Oude (old) and Korenwijn (corn wine) varieties.
 For those looking to try Jenever but can’t handle its intensity, opt for ‘Vrouwen-Jenever’ – which comes with a drop of syrup to sweeten it up.

-Which one of these dishes would you most like to try?
+Which one of these foods to try in Brussels would you go for?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it for the future!